shawngraham/hist3907o/workbook/docs/module-4/Exercises.md

 ## Going Further
 There are many tutorials at [The Programming Historian](http://programminghistorian.org/lessons/) that are appropriate here.
 Try some under the 'data manipulation' or 'distant reading' headings.

+If you're into social media as a data source, you might [try Twarc](../supporting materials/twarc.md).